Improving Video Instance Segmentation via Temporal Pyramid Routing: Experiment

 \textbf{Computation Analysis} Since our method is dynamic and it has different GFlops for different inputs.
 We report several different settings in Tab.~\ref{tab:ablations}(f) including the maximum GFlops, average GFlops and minimum GFlops.
 The results prove that our TPR can not only have fewer computational overhead but also improve performance by a large margin.
 For instance, our method obtains about 2.1\%-2.5\% relative mAP gains over the static baseline with a lower average computational complexity (relatively only about 6.4\% - 7.7\%).
 That indicates the potential of our approach for the application purpose.

 \textbf{Visualization of Gate Maps} In Fig.~\ref{fig:gate_res}, we visualize several examples of our double gates.
-We observe that the inner gates mainly provide detailed and fine-grained instance details from the reference frame(such as heads or foot on beers) while the outer-gates focus on the current foreground objects(roughly location of instances in current frame).
+We observe that the inner gates mainly provide detailed and fine-grained instance details from the reference frame (such as heads or foot on beers) while the outer-gates focus on the current foreground objects (roughly location of instances in current frame).
 Both gates prohibit background noises and make the inference more efficient, which is consistent with our motivation in Sec.~\ref{equ:cell_inside}.

 \textbf{Qualitative Results} In Fig.~\ref{fig:comparison_res}, we give two visual examples of the baseline method and our TPR with each group containing images sampled from the same video.
 The same color represents the same instance identity.
-From these results, we observe that our TPR can segment instances well in two challenging situations: (1) instance overlapping~(The first group , two deers are very close with each other), (2) instance deformations and large variations~(The second groups, the appearance of the cow has changed greatly over time, thus the cow is classified into the dog wrongly.).
-More results can be found in supplementary.
+From these results, we observe that our TPR can segment instances well in two challenging situations: (1) instance overlapping~(The first group , two deers are very close to each other), (2) instance deformations and large variations~(The second groups, the appearance of the cow has changed greatly over time, thus the cow is classified into the dog wrongly.).
+Based on these results, we observe that our TPR reliably propagates multi-scale features that are specific to each instance with object deformations and large variations (The second example, the cow is classified into dog) and overlapping (The first example, two deers are very close with each other), in object appearance.